 - endometriosis-like symptoms, such as pain during sex, pain during urination or a bowel movement, or digestive symptoms

-It’s also possible that some individuals may not experience any symptoms at all.
-However, most will experience some type of symptoms within the first 5 years after surgery.
+Some individuals may not experience any symptoms at all.
+However, most will experience some symptoms within the first 5 years after surgery.

-If you’ve previously had surgery to your ovaries and are experiencing pelvic pain, make an appointment with your doctor.
-It’s possible that ORS is the cause.
+If you’ve previously had surgery on your ovaries and are experiencing pelvic pain, consider making an appointment with a doctor.
+ORS may be the cause.

 Diagnosis

-In order to diagnose ORS, your doctor will note your history of previous surgery to your ovaries.
-They’ll also perform a pelvic ultrasound to look for a pelvic mass.
+To diagnose ORS, a doctor will note your history of previous surgery to your ovaries.
+They’ll also perform a pelvic ultrasound to look for a mass.

-A definitive diagnosis is made through laparoscopy.
-During laparoscopy, they’ll collect and test a sample of the remaining ovarian tissue.
+Doctors make a definitive diagnosis through laparoscopy when they collect and test a sample of the remaining ovarian tissue.

 Treatment

 The treatment of ORS often involves surgery to remove the remaining ovarian tissue.
-If surgery isn’t recommended or isn’t desired, hormone therapy can help instead.
+If surgery isn’t recommended or desired, hormone therapy can help.
 This therapy works to suppress ovulation and reduce ORS symptoms.

 The ovaries are located near many other organs and parts of your body.
 As a result, you may experience pelvic and ovary pain from other medical conditions.